 This two-year, full-time residential program cultivates among its students and graduates a lasting commitment to public service.

-Each M.P.A. candidate selects a policy field in which to specialize from the school’s four fields of concentration: international relations, development studies, domestic policy, and economics and public policy.
-Students may also take courses leading to a joint degree in public affairs and law (M.P.A./J.D.), or with other professional degree programs, by special request.
-Certificate programs in fields such as demography through the Office of Population Research; health and health policy in conjunction with the Center for Health and Wellbeing; the Program in Science, Technology, and Environmental Policy (STEP); and urban policy or urban policy and planning, offer additional areas of specialization among the four fields of concentration.
+Each M.P.A. candidate selects a policy field in which to specialize from the school’s four fields of concentration: international relations, international development, domestic policy, and economics and public policy.
+Students may also earn a joint degree in public affairs and law (M.P.A./J.D.), or other professional degree programs, by special request.
+Certificate programs offer additional areas of specialization in fields such as health policy; science, technology, and environmental policy (STEP); and urban policy.

 Significant financial aid resources are dedicated to permitting the majority of WWS students the opportunity to receive graduate degrees without incurring loan indebtedness and to launch them into public service careers in the public and nonprofit sectors.

-The curriculum of the M.P.A. program includes six required core courses that address skills and techniques needed for the systematic study of public policy problems.
+Students must complete 16 full-term courses in an approved plan of study, attaining an overall average in the 16 courses of 80 or better.
+The overall average includes actual grades in courses taken Pass/D/Fail.
+The curriculum of the M.P.A. program includes six required core courses that address skills and techniques needed for the systematic study of public policy problems, as well as a policy workshop.
 The courses cover political analysis, quantitative methods, and economic and behavioral analysis.

 Graduate policy workshops are a unique part of the Woodrow Wilson School graduate curriculum.

 Policy workshops provide students with an opportunity to use the analytical skills they have acquired in the first year in the program to analyze complex and challenging policy issues, usually for real clients.
-Typically, the formal presentation for the client or expert group is organized sometime between mid-December and late January.
 Each workshop consists of 8 - 10 students who work in teams to evaluate a policy challenge.
-Most students engage in field-based research during the eight- or nine-day fall break period.

 The workshops emphasize policy implementation, and it is this emphasis that distinguishes them from regular courses.
 The goal of the workshops is to understand a policy issue in great depth and to make policy recommendations that are both creative and realistic, given the relevant institutional and political constraints.